The Impact of Parental Expectations on Children

 • Behaviourally: Expectations can entail politeness, discipline, and accountability.

-• In terms of society: Parents might desire for their children to display empathy, develop friends, and communicate successfully.
+• Regarding society, Parents might want their children to display empathy, develop friends, and communicate successfully.

 • Career: Expectations frequently reflect parents’ expectations for their children’s professional success and financial stability.